junxit/us-congress-bills-116/bill.md

     - **(A)** gathering and building program activity information;
     - **(B)** developing and implementing the pilot program;
     - **(C)** seeking and responding to stakeholder comments;
-    - **(D)** developing and presenting findings from the pilot program to Congress;
+    - **(D)** developing and presenting findings from the pilot program to the appropriate congressional committees;
-    - **(E)** notifying Congress regarding how program activities will be aggregated, disaggregated, or consolidated as part of identifying programs; and
+    - **(E)** notifying the appropriate congressional committees regarding how program activities will be aggregated, disaggregated, or consolidated as part of identifying programs; and
     - **(F)** implementing a Governmentwide program inventory through an iterative approach; and
-  - **(4)** including recommendations, if any, to reconcile the conflicting definitions of the term “program” in relevant Federal statutes, as it relates to the purpose of this Act.
+  - **(4)** includes recommendations, if any, to reconcile the conflicting definitions of the term “program” in relevant Federal statutes, as it relates to the purpose of this Act.
 - **(c)** *Implementation*
   - **(1)** *In general* Not later than 3 years after the date of enactment of this Act, the Director shall make available online all information required under the amendments made by section 2 with respect to all programs.
-  - **(2)** *Extensions* The Director may, based on an analysis of the costs of implementation, and after submitting to Congress a notification of the action by the Director, extend the deadline for implementation under paragraph (1) by not more than a total of 1 year.
+  - **(2)** *Extensions* The Director may, based on an analysis of the costs of implementation, and after submitting to the appropriate congressional committees a notification of the action by the Director, extend the deadline for implementation under paragraph (1) by not more than a total of 1 year.
-- **(d)** *Reporting* Not later than 2 years after the date on which the Director makes available online all information required under the amendments made by section 2 with respect to all programs, the Comptroller General of the United States shall submit to Congress a report regarding the implementation of this Act and the amendments made by this Act, which shall—
+- **(d)** *Reporting* Not later than 2 years after the date on which the Director makes available online all information required under the amendments made by section 2 with respect to all programs, the Comptroller General of the United States shall submit to the appropriate congressional committees a report regarding the implementation of this Act and the amendments made by this Act, which shall—
-  - **(1)** review how the Director and agencies determined how to aggregate, disaggregate, or consolidate program activities to provide the most useful information for an inventory of Government investments;
+  - **(1)** review how the Director and agencies determined how to aggregate, disaggregate, or consolidate program activities to provide the most useful information for an inventory of Government programs;
   - **(2)** evaluate the extent to which the program inventory required under section 1122 of title 31, United States Code, as amended by this Act, provides useful information for transparency, decision-making, and oversight;
   - **(3)** evaluate the extent to which the program inventory provides a coherent picture of the scope of Federal investments in particular areas; and
   - **(4)** include the recommendations of the Comptroller General, if any, for improving implementation of this Act and the amendments made by this Act.